-Of course, if you already held the business version of this card, then it’d be worthwhile to apply via that card’s referral link, since the 10,000 Bonvoy points you’d earn as a referral bonus would outweigh the savings you’d obtain via Great Canadian Rebates.
+Of course, if you already held the business version of this card, then it’d be worthwhile to apply via that card’s referral link, since you’d earn 10,000 Bonvoy points as a referral bonus from that card.

-Let's face it: annual fees suck, big time.
-But if you do the math, you'll see that the signup bonus more than offsets your $120 outlay.
-To give you an idea of what the bonus can get you:
+Let’s face it: annual fees suck, big time.
+But if you do the math, you’ll see that the signup bonus more than offsets your $120 outlay.
+To give you an idea of what the bonus of 50,000 points within the Marriott Bonvoy program can get you:

 Those are just a few examples that come to mind, and you could also mix and match the options that best suit your needs.
 The point is, the ultimate value of the Marriott program derives from its flexibility, and as a result of that, it’s almost difficult not to get multiple times’ return on your $120 annual fee when signing up for this card.